 How can any country be this beautiful?
 Barbados is heavenly, and even though I have visited more than 20 times, I feel the same each time.
 Barbados has it all.
 Gorgeous beaches, great culture, amazing beauty and the thing dearest to my heart fabulous food and restaurants.
 Food is an enormously important part of any vacation, and the Bajans do it well.
 In fact, I would go so far as to say, Barbados has some of the best and most beautiful ocean side restaurants on the planet.
 The cuisine is an eclectic mix with influences from around the globe such as spicy creole, French, Indian, African and British.

 We visit some of the best Barbados restaurants as well as some of the best down to earth local hideaways and rum shops during our recent villa inspection trip.
 On your journey with us, you will get a balance between elegant, upscale dining and local eateries where you can experience fine dining and real Bajan culture and atmosphere.
-Then there is “in-villa dining” at some of the top houses for rent in Barbados.
+Then there is “in-villa dining” at some of the top villas in Barbados.
 We hope our guide will help you experience the best food in Barbados and will assist you in having the best culinary experience while you are on the island.

 The restaurants in Barbados just keep getting better and better and dining out is one of the best things to do in Barbados.